Advancing from Mitigation Ambition to Action (A2A)

 - Development of long-term pathways for the energy sector initiated.

-- Since April 2018: Working with the Energy Directorate of the Ministry of Development Planning (BAPPENAS).
+- Since April 2018: Working with the Energy Directorate of the Ministry of Development Planning (BAPPENAS) on various topics related to NDC implementation in the power sector.

 - A chapter on implications of electricity sector scenarios for national climate change objectives has been included in the recent ‘Least cost power development plan’ (LCPDP 2017-2037) developed by Energy Regulatory Commission (ERC), including emissions calculations for different scenarios.